Navigating entanglement via Ruderman-Kittel-Kasuya-Yosida exchange: Snake, bouncing, boundary-residing, pulse, and

-which corresponds to a temporary stop whenever the qubit reaches an exchange node (see the schematics in Fig. \ref{fig:pulse_mixpure}).
-Here, the function $floor$ represents rounding toward negative infinity.
-Figure \ref {fig:pulse_mixpure} simulates the pulses for both mixed and pure states according to Eq. (\ref{eq:JABt_cos2}).
-The stop duration is $T^{\ast }/2$, occurring from $\left( 2p+1\right) T^{\ast }/4$ to $\left( 2p+2\right) T^{\ast }/4$ with $p=0,1,2,\cdots $.
-This creates repeated boundary-residing intervals and generates entangled (solid lines) and unentangled (dashed lines) pulse trains.
-A single pulse can be produced by assigning a permanent stop.
-However, it should be noted that, for boundary-residing and pulse trajectories, quantum fluctuations $\delta r$ prevent the qubit position from being perfectly fixed.
-These fluctuations can be managed using position-squeezed states \cite{Walls1983,Wu1987,Pirkkalainen2015,Marti2024}, ensuring that $\delta r$ remains much smaller than the vibration amplitude.
-In practice, for entangled (unentangled) pulses, a slightly larger $T^{\ast } $ is chosen so that the fluctuation in the extended concurrence $\delta \mathcal{C}_{e}$ stays well below (above) the boundary.
-The uncertainty principle makes the boundary-residing trajectory only approximate, leading to fluctuations around the boundary.
+which corresponds to a temporary dwell of the motion whenever the qubit reaches an exchange node (see the schematics in Fig. \ref{fig:pulse_mixpure} ).
+Here, the function $floor$ denotes rounding toward negative infinity.
+Figure \ref{fig:pulse_mixpure} shows the resulting pulse trajectories for both mixed and pure states obtained from Eq. (\ref{eq:JABt_cos2}).
+The dwell duration is $T^{\ast }/2$, spanning the intervals $\left( 2p+1\right) T^{\ast }/4$ to $\left( 2p+2\right) T^{\ast }/4$ with $p=0,1,2,\cdots $.
+This sequence produces repeated boundary-residing segments, generating entangled (solid lines) and separable (dashed lines) pulse trains.
+A single pulse can be produced by imposing a permanent stop.
+We note, however, that, for boundary-residing and pulsed trajectories, quantum position fluctuations $\delta r$ prevent the qubit position from being perfectly fixed at the exchange node.
+These fluctuations can be mitigated using position-squeezed states~\cite{Walls1983,Wu1987,Pirkkalainen2015,Marti2024}, ensuring that $ \delta r$ remains much smaller than the vibration amplitude.
+In practice, for entangled (separable) pulses, a slightly larger value of $T^{\ast } $ is chosen so that the fluctuation in the extended concurrence $\delta \mathcal{C}_{e}$ remains well below (above) the boundary.
+Due to the uncertainty principle, the boundary-residing trajectory is fundamentally approximate in the motion-driven scheme, leading to residual fluctuations around the boundary.